yyleetcod/Machine-Learning/Lesson6 Logistic Regression.md

 e.g. $x = [1;x_1;x_2;x_1^2;x_2^2]$,$\theta=[1;0;0;1;1]$, then the boundary is $x_1^2+x_2^2=1$

 # Cost Function
+To attempt classification, one method is to use linear regression and map all predictions greater than 0.5 as a 1 and all less than 0.5 as a 0.
+However, this method doesn't work well because classification is not actually a linear function.

 $J(\theta)=\frac{1}{m}\sum \limits_{i=1}^mcost(h_\theta(x^{(i)}),y^{(i)})$
 - For linear regression, $cost(h_\theta(x),y)=\frac{1}{2}(h_\theta(x)-y)^2$.But when we use it into logistic regression, where $h_\theta=\frac{1}{1+e^{-\theta^Tx}}$, we will get a non_convex $J(\theta)$.
 - For logistic regression, define $$cost(h_\theta(x),y)=